awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-compliance.md

-# Compliance Validation for Amazon Elasticsearch Service<a name="es-compliance"></a>
+# Compliance validation for Amazon Elasticsearch Service<a name="es-compliance"></a>

-Third\-party auditors assess the security and compliance of Amazon Elasticsearch Service as part of multiple AWS compliance programs\.
-These include SOC, PCI, and HIPAA\.
+Third\-party auditors assess the security and compliance of Amazon Elasticsearch Service \(Amazon ES\) as part of multiple AWS compliance programs\.
+These programs include SOC, PCI, and HIPAA\.

 For a list of AWS services in scope of specific compliance programs, see [AWS Services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.